Results as at Friday 8th January in

 Joe Biden 7 million votes ahead.

-At 2:25am Sunday 8th November AEST (11:25am Saturday EST) the Associated Press called the race in Pennsylvania for Biden, who held a 34,243 vote lead, after it determined that the remaining ballots left to be counted would not allow Trump to catch up.
+7th November At 11:25am Saturday EST (2:25am Sunday AEST) the Associated Press called the race in Pennsylvania and the US election for Biden, who held a 34,243 vote lead, after it determined that the remaining ballots left to be counted would not allow Trump to catch up.
 However Donald Trump refused to concede.

 ** End of Page